Harmonic Oscillator#

 c.
 Animating your spring#

-We now want to animate your spring.
+Now animate your spring.
 You can do this by calling

 animate_spring_system(x)